 Questions to ask your medical team about myelodysplastic syndromes

 We understand going through a blood cancer journey can be difficult.
 It may help to talk to a close friend or relative about how you are feeling.
-Here are a list of questions that may be useful to ask your medical team.
+Here is a list of questions that may be useful to ask your medical team.

 - How can you tell if I have MDS?

 - What does that mean for me?